Appin massacre: Massacre

-In March 1816, a punitive expedition of a group of settlers was surprised and ambushed at Silverdale by a group of Aboriginal people armed with muskets and spears; four settlers were killed.
+In March 1816, a punitive expedition of settlers was ambushed at Silverdale by an Aboriginal grouping armed with muskets and spears, who then killed four settlers.
 Governor Lachlan Macquarie ordered an armed reprisal "to inflict exemplary and severe punishment on the mountain tribes...to strike them with terror...clearing the country of them entirely."
 Macquarie sent three detachments of the 46th Regiment into the region with Captain James Wallis being placed in command of the detachment of grenadiers in Appin.

 The punitive expedition split in two at Bent's Basin, with one group moving south-west against the Gundungurra, and the other moving south-east against the Dharawal.
 On 17 April, at around 1 am, this latter group of soldiers arrived on horseback at a camp of Dharawal people near Cataract Gorge (Broughton Pass).
 At least 16 natives were killed by shooting, and many other men, women and children were driven to fall from the cliffs of the gorge to their deaths below.

 Wallis' group of 37 grenadiers and officers set out from Leumeah to scour the area around Appin and Minto in the Macarthur region.
 They were soon informed that a group of Aboriginal people were camping near the Cataract River.
 In the early morning of 17 April, at around 1 am, Wallis led a surprise attack on this camp with "smart firing" resulting in the deaths of at least fourteen Aboriginal people from both gunshot wounds or from falling off the rocky cliffs around the river while fleeing.
 Most of the dead were old men, women and children.
 Wanted men, Cannabaygal and Dunnell, who were Gandangara leaders, were also killed with Cannabaygal being shot five times.
 Wallis took two surviving women and three children prisoner and, following the orders of Governor Macquarie, hung the corpses of Cannabaygal and Dunnell from trees on a hill near Appin to "strike the survivors with greater terror."
 In 1903, senator William Byrne recalled that three were hung on McGee's Hill, whereas Captain Wallis reported two.